 Towards Rebuilding Historic Flaws of Moral and Intellectual Gaps?

 There are political tensions between the Western Powers and Muslim countries after the 9/11 tragedies.
 The theory of “the Clash of Civilizations” has its own mythological impact.
 But for centuries, the Islamic world was victim of the European colonization.
 Its identity, culture and values were destroyed by the European imperialism and its borders were the outcome of planned Europeans polices of “divide and rule” across the larger part of the Islamic world.
 Muslims were subjugated to prolonged tyranny of domination and destruction.
 Those who conveniently blame Muslims and Islam for “extremism” and “terrorism” should rethink and read the living history for truth, honesty and justice.
 Western doctrines that led to colonization and terrorization of the Muslim people and their culture is unparallel in modern history.
 Yet, you will find across the 21st century Islamic people are open to communication, realist and compassionate to respect others and mend the bitter past for a better future and peaceful co-existence.
 We need to be people of reason and balanced between the obvious competing tendencies of political hegemony of any ethnicity and equality of all human beings as One before the Almighty God – a common belief and value amongst the Jews, Christians and Muslims of the Abrahamic Faith.
 We are living in a dangerous era of political change and exploitation and cynicism about politicians is endemic.
-It is a wake-up call to all believers to show their inner soul and strength that all believers stand together in unity and in peace to defeat the White Supremacy and its defined official policies and practices to purge the Far-Right White Supremacy’s agenda.
+It is a wake-up call to all believers to show their inner soul and strength that all believers stand together in unity and in peace to defeat White Supremacy and its defined official policies and practices to purge the Far-Right White Supremacy’s agenda.

 Rationality needs objective reasons.
-Reflecting on the power of righteousness supplemented by demonstration of compassion and understanding that masses of the New Zealand, the Churches and Synegogs in NZ and Australia and public gatherings in other parts of the globe showed character of magnanimous forbearance and understanding rejecting the fallacy of Islamophobia and treacherous ambuscade of the attacker that Muslims were problematic in any rational context of contemporary affairs.
-We, the people, thinkers and scholars as the forbears of the message of human unity, wisdom and benevolence must reciprocate and build a universal capacity to usher message of peace, compassion and unity for the good of all everywhere in all mosques, churches and synegogs.
+Reflecting on the power of righteousness supplemented by a demonstration of compassion and understanding that masses of New Zealand, the Churches and Synegogs in NZ and Australia and public gatherings in other parts of the globe showed the character of magnanimous forbearance and understanding rejecting the fallacy of Islamophobia and treacherous ambuscade of the attacker that Muslims were problematic in any rational context of contemporary affairs.
+We, the people, thinkers and scholars as the forbears of the message of human unity, wisdom and benevolence must reciprocate and build a universal capacity to usher a message of peace, compassion and unity for the good of all everywhere in all mosques, churches and synagogues.
 All intellectuals, politicians, societal thinkers and planners know the encompassing reality and imperatives of rational actions for human unity, societal harmony and peace: “if you think rationally, surely, you will find the solution.”
-Ferocity of killings, horrors of ethnic supremacy and religious-political animosity have no place in contemporary global affairs and are abject of degeneration and human blood should not be shed upon precarious motto of the white supremacy anywhere or by anybody.
+The ferocity of killings, horrors of ethnic supremacy and religious-political animosity have no place in contemporary global affairs and are abject of degeneration and human blood should not be shed upon the precarious motto of white supremacy anywhere or by anybody.

 Late Professor Howard Zinn outlined the futuristic imagination of humanity in the following words:

 “To be hopeful in bad times is not just foolishly romantic.
-It is based on the fact that human history is a history not only of cruelty, but also of compassion, sacrifice, courage, kindness.
+It is based on the fact that human history is a history not only of cruelty but also of compassion, sacrifice, courage, and kindness.
 What we choose to emphasize in this complex history will determine our lives.
 If we see only the worst, it destroys our capacity to do something.
 If we remember those times and places—and there are so many—where people have behaved magnificently, this gives us the energy to act, and at least the possibility of sending this spinning top of a world in a different direction.”